LinkedIn for PhDs: 5 Reasons Why You Need It Now

 You can search and apply for jobs directly on LinkedIn.
 Set job alerts (but be specific, otherwise you’ll be inundated with job suggestions irrelevant to your skills).

-If you have a strong, well-developed profile, employers will see it when you apply through LinkedIn.
+If you have a comprehensive, well-developed profile that highlights your non-academic skills, employers will notice it when you apply for jobs through LinkedIn.

 Of course, not all jobs are posted on LinkedIn.
 But if you’re not routinely monitoring the jobs listings, you may miss some valuable opportunities.